brightspot/react-examples/headless-preview/README.md

 - `Course.ts`: the class that contains the business logic (fields, etc)
   - `getPreviewTypes`: create a new instance of a `ContentDeliveryPreviewType` and set the url to either a url set in the HeadlessPreviewEndpoint or to the default of `http://localhost:3000/courses/brightspot-preview`

 To see the preview update while editing content in Brightspot, you need to access the `previewId` that Brightspot assigns to content.
 By adding a check for the `previewId` in the front-end application, you can either use the route or `previewId` to display content.
 In this example, `http://localhost:3000/courses/brightspot-preview` is used in the `Course.ts` file (JS Class), but you can add any name after `http://localhost:3000/courses` to see each course page in the Brightspot preview panel.
 Brightspot will use the `previewId` instead of the `title`.

+#### Front-end:
-Navigate to `app/src/index.ts` to review the routing, and to `app/src/components/Course/index.ts` to see how the `previewId` is used.
+Navigate to `app/src/index.ts` to review the routing, and to `app/src/components/Course.tsx` to see how the `previewId` is used.

 You will also notice that the `previewType` and `previewWidth` values appear in preview mode.
 These values are helpful in identifying the View Model and/or endpoint that the `previewId` corresponds to.
 The `previewWidth` show the screen width set in the Brightspot preview panel.